TechSckoolByVijay/killercoda-scenarios/s01l04-search-ninja/step3.md

 Time to master the ultimate ninja technique - combining grep with other commands using pipes!
 This is where you become truly powerful! 🥷

-## 🔍 Question 1: Basic Pipeline Filtering
+## 🔍 Practice Exercise 1: Basic Pipeline Filtering

 Let's learn to filter the output of other commands - this is incredibly useful for system administration: